 TGac editor: modify D0.2 P145L1, as follows

 The encoding method is based on the FEC_CODING, CH_BANDWIDTH, NUM_STS, STBC, MCS, and NUM_USERS parameter of the TXVECTOR.
-A modulation rate change, if any, is initiated starting with the SERVICE field data, as described in 22.3.2.
+A change in MCS and/or number of space-time streams , if any, is initiated starting with the SERVICE field data, as described in 22.3.2.